 People with a dominant Vata Dosha are very creative, imaginative and spontaneous.
-On the other hand they can also get quite restless due to the principle of movement.
+On the other hand, they can also get quite restless due to the principle of movement.
 Physically they are thin, lean, sometimes may have dry skin and scanty hair.
 They like warmth and try to avoid cold and dry temperatures.
 Appetite is quite irregular to an extent where they may even forget to eat food.
 Although very friendly by nature, they can sometimes get quite jealous and possessive.
-Their hobbies are art, music, reading, travelling and anything that sets their mind on the imagination trip.
+Their hobbies are art, music, reading, traveling and anything that sets their mind on the imagination trip.
 All artists are generally Vata dominant.

 Persons with Pitta as the dominant Dosha are authoritative, determined, focussed in life.
-On the other hand they can also get quite angry, demanding and irritated at the smallest mistake.
+On the other hand, they can also get quite angry, demanding and irritated at the smallest mistake.
 This is due to the dominant element of fire in their constitution.
-Physically they are moderate built, with warm and soft skin.
-They generally prefer a cool atmosphere and get sun burnt when under the sun for a long time.
+Physically they are moderately built, with warm and soft skin.
+They generally prefer a cool atmosphere and get sunburnt when under the sun for a long time.
 Their appetite and thirst are strong and tend to eat several small meals throughout the day.
 Their hobbies are quite intellectual which also include chess.
 They generally like all kinds of sports which include both indoor and outdoor games.
 All leaders and people at managerial posts are Pitta dominant.

 Kapha dominant people are very friendly, social, and easy to be with.
-But at the same time they can get quite lazy and have a tendency to postpone things to the last minute.
+But at the same time, they can get quite lazy and have a tendency to postpone things until the last minute.
 This is due to the dominant elements of earth and water which have a stable and cool property.
 Physically they are well built and have a tendency towards gaining weight.
 Their skin is generally soft, cold and moist.
 They like warm weather and avoid cold, wet and rainy situations.
 Appetite is quite stable and they eat at regular fixed times irrespective of them being hungry or not.
 Their hobbies are also very easy and they like watching television or any activity which does not require a lot of mental and physical activity.
 They however like water sports a lot.

 Ayurveda says one should to live his or her life according to the body constitution, be it diet, lifestyle or exercises.
 Hence even herbs, massages and Yoga advised for each body type is unique.